-It is at this point that pipe drainage systems are typically installed, with the aim being to increase the removal of water from the subsoil to allow the topsoil to drain at its optimum rate.
+The aim of a main drain system is to increase the removal of water from the subsoil to allow the topsoil to drain at its optimum rate.

 The sideways movement of water is virtually non-existent in most situations, so the drain will only accept water from the area directly above it and slightly to the side.